Tesla: Theoretically speaking

 Adding to an impressive list of disruptive innovations, Musk had ushered in a new era in corporate public relations.
 No other major company – and certainly none covered extensively by the press – has operated without a robust PR function since, well, the advent of corporate PR.

 For the PR profession more broadly, Musk had touched on an existential question that, to some degree or another, has haunted the field for decades.
 The PR profession's dementors can take any number of shapes and forms.
 What is the value of PR?
 Is PR just a bunch of spin doctors?
 Does PR generate a return on investment?
 Has PR earned a seat at the table?

-Through our exploration of case studies, we are going to examine these existential questions -- the who, what, when, where, why and how of PR -- through a broader lens of organizational communications.
+Through our exploration of case studies, we are going to examine these existential questions about the PR profession through the lens of case studies of significant events that generated national news and impacted national brands.
 Public relations, at its core, manages communications for companies, causes and candidates.
 In this course, we will consider communications on three distinct levels: